 Physical development is a key area of the Early Years curriculum.
-As well as enjoying lots of practical activities outside, every Monday we will have a PE session in the hall.
-The children can either do PE in bare feet or wear a pair of black plimsoles.
-We ask that those children who wear earrings to have them removed and long hair to be tied up before coming into school on a Monday.
+As well as enjoying lots of practical activities outside, we have a weekly PE session in the school hall.
+This half-term the children will be taking part in Yoga with Liane from YoKids.
+We ask that all earrings be removed and long hair to be tied up before coming into school on a Friday.

 In Nursery we will be exploring the outdoors in all weathers!
 We have a wonderful outdoor area for the young children but it can get very muddy.
-We are very fortunate to have fleecy jackets and raincoats for all children, but we ask for you to provide your child with a pair of wellies.
+We are very fortunate to have fleecy jackets and raincoats for all children, but we do ask that you provide your child with a pair of wellies.
 Please ensure children's names are written inside.

 We aim to communicate openly and effectively with parents/carers at all times.
 We will provide ‘WOW’ moment sheets for you to share special moments that mark a significant achievement in your child’s learning and development.
 These achievements can be incorporated into your child’s learning journey and help inform us of your child’s learning at home.
 Copies of these sheets will be left on the noticeboard for you to access when needed.